How can Knit help with using my content on a day-to-day basis?

 “Custom” Alert: this is the most powerful and customizable alert, since its not pre-configured at all.
 When you select a custom alert, you’ll see a window that looks exactly like the advanced search window.

-Can Blob help free up space on my disk, email account or cloud storage account?
+Can Knit help free up space on my disk, email account or cloud storage account?

 - Select the Data Source you are trying to clean-up in the left panel and double-click on it to display its contents.
 Select the root of the Data Source (i.e. not a sub-folder) – you will see all content in all sub-folders.
-Now sort the content based on date or size to quickly spot and delete old and large content you no longer need (see “How can Blob help with using my content on a day-to-day basis?”).
+Now sort the content based on date or size to quickly spot and delete old and large content you no longer need.
+“How can Knit help with using my content on a day-to-day basis?” has more information on what you can do.

 How do I detect duplicate content?

-If you want to detect duplicates within the same Data Source (e.g. within the local hard disk), issue a search but restrict it to that single Data Source.
-Alternatively, you can also double-click on the Data Source to display its details and then sort the display by name or size to make sure duplicate instances show up next to each other (see “How can Blob help with using my content on a day-to-day basis?”).
+If you want to detect duplicates within the same Data Source (e.g. within the local hard disk), issue a search that only searches that single Data Source.
+Alternatively, you can also double-click on the Data Source to display its details and then sort the display by name or size to make sure duplicate instances show up next to each other.
+“How can Knit help with using my content on a day-to-day basis?” has for more information about what you can do.